nabto/nabto5-releases/5.1/README.md

 cd ..
 ```

-### Running the examples
+## Running the examples

-Two examples exists with both client and embedded device implementation present in the public repositories.
+Two examples exist with both client and embedded device implementation present in the public repositories.

-* simple_coap_get - a very simple coap based hello world request/response example without any authentication etc.
+* simple_coap_get - a very simple coap based hello world request/response example without any authentication etc. - see https://docs.nabto.com/developer/guides/get-started/plainc/examples.html

-* tcp_tunnel_client/server - a TCP tunnel client and server to remote connect and stream to a port on the embedded device
+* tcp_tunnel_client/server - a TCP tunnel client and server to remote connect and stream to a port on the embedded device - see https://docs.nabto.com/developer/guides/get-started/tunnels/quickstart.html

-### Note on local connections
+## Note on local connections

-When running the examples, a Server Key is required on the client,
-and the device fingerprint must be registered on the basestation.
-If
+When running the examples, a Server Key is required on the client, and the device fingerprint must
-the Server Key is invalid, the client will not be allowed access
+be registered on the basestation.
+If the Server Key is invalid, the client will not be allowed
-to the basestation, similarly, if the device fingerprint is invalid
-the device will not be allowed to attach to the basestation.
-In this
+access to the basestation, similarly, if the device fingerprint is invalid the device will not be
-scenario, the client would still be able to discover and connect to
+allowed to attach to the basestation.
+In this scenario, the client would still be able to discover
-the device if they are on the same local network using mDNS.
+and connect to the device if they are on the same local network using mDNS.

 ### Running the TCP tunnel example

 Read more on how to setup the tunnels here:

 https://docs.nabto.com/developer/guides/get-started/tunnels/quickstart.html

 Go to the Nabto cloud console and retrieve a device configuration